frePPLe/frepple/contrib/installer/README.txt

 This is a script for creating a windows installer for frePPLe.
-To run the installer, the following steps are required:
+To create the installer, the following steps are required:

 1) Install NSIS v2.41 or higher (Nullsoft Scriptable Install System) This is a free package to create installers.